Angelo Garcia: Career

-In 2012, García began recording material for an English-language album, which is expected to be released in early 2013.
+In 2012, García began recording material for an English-language album.

 In May 2010, García posed for a series of semi-nude photographs for Paragon Men, a gay erotica website.
-In the interview which accompanied his photo shoot, Garcia openly discussed his homosexuality and his years of sexual self-exploration after leaving Menudo, even working briefly as a stripper and erotic dancer and performing at the now defunct Gaiety Theatre in New York City.
-He also refused to "out" his former bandmate Ricky Martin, who publicly disclosed his homosexuality a few weeks after García's interview.
+In the interview which accompanied his photo shoot, Garcia openly discussed his homosexuality and his years of sexual self-exploration after leaving Menudo, even working briefly as a stripper and erotic dancer and performing at the Gaiety Theatre in New York City.
+He also refused to out his former bandmate Ricky Martin, who publicly disclosed his homosexuality a few weeks after García's interview.
 In 2012, Garcia joined forces with William Luque (who wrote his first Spanish hit "En Mis Sueños" which sold over 6 million copies worldwide) and began writing and recording a new English language dance-pop album in Madrid called Scandalous.
-The title track "Scandalous" speaks about a child growing up in the spotlight and how having to grow up prematurely wreaked havoc on his adult life.
-It is set to be released in 2013/2014.
+The title track "Scandalous" speaks about a child growing up in the spotlight and how having to grow up prematurely wreaked havoc on his adult life..

-On May 7, 2015 Angelo Garcia disclosed in an exclusive interview on the Dr. Zoe Today show that he was sexually abused by a neighbor at 8 years old, by someone close to administration while in Menudo (band) from 11 years old to 14 years old, and again by a schoolteacher after he left the band.
-Inspired by the overwhelming response to his interview, the show opened their toll free number for listeners to call in sharing their own stories of sexual abuse and aired them on the following show titled, "Breaking the Silence" on May 14, 2015.
+On May 7, 2015 Angelo Garcia disclosed in an exclusive interview on the Dr. Zoe Today show that he was sexually abused by a neighbor at age 8, by someone close to administration while in Menudo (band) from ages 11 to 14, and again by a schoolteacher after he left the band.
+Inspired by the overwhelming response to his interview, the show opened its toll free number for listeners to share their stories of sexual abuse and aired them on the following show titled "Breaking the Silence" on May 14, 2015.

+Personal life

-In an appearance on Tosh.0 he has stated that he is bisexual.
+In an appearance on Tosh.0, he has stated that he is bisexual.